aweiksnar/sinatra_tac_toe/README.md

 ###UI

 The user lands on the page and is able to start playing right away.
 Users make their move by clicking on an empty space.
-Turns alternate between games to make playing multiple games in a row a rapid task.
+First tgurns alternate between games to make playing multiple games in a row a rapid task.

 ### Unbeatable